Guayana, Venezuela: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types A and B. Be careful to get the correct type.
-Many adapters currently available are simply plugs and expect your devices to change the voltage themselves.
-If your devices can't do that they could get fried.
-This one should work in most locations.
+A plug adapter that supports outlet types A and B. Be sure to pick the necessary type.
+Many adapters currently being sold are simply plug changers and expect your devices to convert the voltage themselves.
+If yours can't do that they could burn up.
+This one should be appropriate for most locations.

 Make your flight more comfortable with an airplane phone mount